1123/learn-kafka-courses/kafka-streams/README.md

 # Kafka Streams Course

-TODO: Gradle Avro Plugin used in the example is End Of Life
+TODOs:

-TODO: update README to mTLS
+* update README to mTLS

-Quick call on 21st

-Udpate libraries to use latest Version.

-Remove the not relevant parts:

 * not use Protobuf.
 * Remove JSON relates stuff